ttntm/ttntm/src/blog/2023/29-serverless-sitemap.md

 <img src="/img/blog/sitemap.png" class="img-fluid img-center" alt="Illustration of a sitemap">

 Having a sitemap might not be an immediate priority when working on a small side project.
-Even more so, if it’s an SPA with dynamic routes that display content from a database - there’s no SSR at all and no builds/deployments to hook into.
+Even more so, if it's an SPA with dynamic routes that display content from a database - there's no SSR at all and no builds/deployments to hook into.

 Thinking about the somewhat similar scenario of SSGs and user submitted content (i.e. comments), my first idea of how to tackle this feature was automating builds/deployments on a schedule which would create an opportunity for (re-)creating the sitemap as a part of the build process.

-This approach didn’t feel right though, so I started thinking about how to generate the sitemap on demand, leveraging the app’s (serverless) back end.
+This approach didn't feel right though, so I started thinking about how to generate the sitemap on demand, leveraging the app's (serverless) back end.

 I eventually came across an old {% ext "Netlify support topic" "https://answers.netlify.com/t/returning-content-type-xml-from-calling-a-function/1107" %} about returning XML from a serverless function - this looked and felt much better than the “automated rebuilds” approach mentioned above, so I gave it a try.

 ## Implementing the Sitemap

-The app’s sitemap contains 2 static routes (`/home` and `/about`) and an ever-changing amount of user generated content.
+The app's sitemap contains 2 static routes (`/home` and `/about`) and an ever-changing amount of user generated content.

 The first thing the sitemap function has to take care of is initializing a new XML response with the hard coded static routes.
 The resulting sitemap template object is split into `start/mid/end` keys to allow adding further `<url>` elements before returning the final sitemap: